-Executive Chef James Siao from Santa Barbara’s Finch & Fork restaurant has hit the road and clocked in 900 miles to raise awareness and funds for No Kid Hungry’s annual Chef’s Cycle.
+Executive Chef James Siao (formerly of Santa Barbara’s Finch & Fork) has hit the road and clocked in 900 miles to raise awareness and funds for No Kid Hungry’s annual Chefs Cycle.
 Here, he answers a few of our questions about the experience and his personal passion for the cause.

 Q: As a chef, why does this ride and NKH’s mission matter to you?

 What NKH is doing across the country is an inspiration.
 As a chef, I know how consistently qualitative food can directly fuel learning and overall growth.
 This ride gives me a chance to be a part of an effort to raise awareness for an issue that impacts millions of kids and I feel like I’m making a real difference.
 It’s an amazing feeling to support a cause where children everywhere have access to healthy food every day.

 Q: What motivates you to go back year after year?
 300 miles is pretty grueling!

 This ride is an unbelievable experience that challenges me mentally and physically.
 I never imagined I could do something like this three years ago, but after 900 miles and three cycles later it now drives a huge part of my lifestyle.
 I’m more healthy and active, but most importantly, benefiting from having met like-minded individuals who strive to change and challenge themselves!
 I’m inspired by the unbelievable staff and the riders who support each other through every mile and hill.
 It’s the collective group effort that that helps us recruit more support in the fight against childhood hunger.